 Choice of bee hive material.

 Light weight, low density timber is preferable not only for the ease of use for the beekeeper but also, more importantly, because it has lower thermal conductivity providing better insulation for the bees.
-Heavy or dense timber or board should therefore be avoided as should any preservative dipped or pressure treated timber.
+Heavy or dense timber or board should therefore be avoided as should any preservative dipped or pressure treated timber, the chemicals used are not insect friendly.
 The interior of plastic or polystyrene bee hives are not absorbent (the inside of a bee hive should be absorbent) and their persistence and adverse effects on nature and the environment are well known - plastic or polystyrene bee hives should therefore also be avoided.

 Protect bee hives from damp.

 Bee hives must be kept off the ground, the same as any external timber structure e.g. a shed.
 Blocks or bricks can be used which also bring the hive to a more convenient working height.

 No matter what timber is used in construction, the exterior surfaces of a bee hive (not the interior surfaces, the bees look after that) must have a water repellent treatment.
 A wet bee hive is a severe disadvantage to the bees, they will use their energy to dry it out - stand outside in wet clothes and you will quickly understand the adverse effect.
 Repeated cycles of becoming wet and then drying out can also cause timber to warp or crack.

 Choice of treatment is largely a matter of personal taste - see our range here Bee Hive Wood Treatments